March 1, 2017

 The Jean Delay Prize is awarded by an international jury to an individual who has made a major contribution in the biological, psychological or social aspects of psychiatry or has built useful bridges between them.

 The Jean Delay Prize consists of a diploma, a medal and a check for the amount of 40,000 Euros.
-The awardee is expected to deliver a plenary lecture at the XVI World Congress of Psychiatry, Madrid, Spain, September 14-18, 2014.From the beginning, a generous unrestricted grant from Servier made this award possible.
+The awardee is expected to deliver a plenary lecture at the XVII World Congress of Psychiatry, Berlin, Germany, October 8-12, 2017.From the beginning, a generous unrestricted grant from Servier made this award possible.

-Next prize will be presented to the selected nominee during the XVI WPA World Congress of Psychiatry being held in Madrid, Spain on September 14-18, 2014.
+Next prize will be presented to the selected nominee during the XVII WPA World Congress of Psychiatry being held in Berlin, Germany, October 8-12, 2017.

 1. Professor David Goldberg in 1999